Bilingual Tic-Tac-Toe: 4 Ways to Learn with This Game {Free Printable}

 2. Chinese Tic-Tac-Toe Writing Practice

 During the first half of the summer, my daughter used our Chinese stroke order sandpaper cards for reference.
+You can make your own reference cards for any language using new words you’re trying to learn how to write.

 Read more about the Chinese stroke order cards here.